ericdammannjr/Eric-D-GLY6932-Final-Project/README.md

 - `src/bayesian_analysis.jl`: Performs Bayesian analysis on the generated data and produces visualizations which are saved to `figs/`.
 - `src/fns/functions.jl`: Contains additional utility functions such as the Runge-Kutta 4th order method and the Lotka-Volterra equations.

+## Lotka-Volterra Model

+    dx/dt = αx - βxy
+    dy/dt = δxy - γy

+    Where:

+        x = prey density
+        y = predator density

+        α = prey birth rate coefficent
+        β = coefficent for the effect of the presence of predators on the prey death rate δ = coefficent for the effect of the presence of prey on the predator birth rate γ = predator death rate coefficent

 ### Install Julia:

 Ensure you have Julia installed on your system.
 Download it here: [Install Julia](https://julialang.org/install/)